Vancouver is surrounded by Westcoast beauty, and with coast beauty comes at times unpredictable weather. Please plan accordingly on race day.

 Here’s some tips from Samuel J. Gutman, MD CCFP(EM/SEM), Medical Director for Rockdoc Consulting Inc.

 In distance running events, dehydration can happen in certain locations and circumstances.
-Fortunately, it is uncommon in a climate like Vancouver but this weekend could be warm.
+Fortunately, it is uncommon in a climate like Vancouver but race day can be warm.
 Participants in all of the events should pay attention to drinking the optimal amount of fluids for their body.
 While staying hydrated is the goal, there is a also a risk of drinking too much fluid.
 Over-hydration can cause a condition call Hyponatremia, which can lead to serious and dangerous complications.

 It is recommended for all runners, and especially those completing a marathon in four hours or more, to replace 100% of the fluids lost due to sweating – but not to drink more.
 Runners should begin their races well hydrated – indicated by clear, nearly colorless urine and then be guided by their thirst as the signal to drink a sports drink with sodium and other electrolytes.
 This means drink no more than 400 – 800 ml per hour.
 Also, avoid excessive caffeine and anti-inflammatory medications prior to, and during marathons to reduce potential health risks.
 It is also important that athletes adjust their pace to race conditions, slowing as heat and humidity rise.